lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {{Fig-SCHCCOAP}} shows some examples for CoAP architecture and the SCHC rule's scope.

 In the first example, a rule compresses the complete header stack from IPv6 to CoAP.
-In this case, SCHC C/D is performed at the device and at the LPWAN boundary.
+In this case, SCHC C/D (Static Context Header Compression Compressor/Decompressor) is performed at the device and at the LPWAN boundary.

 In the second example, an end-to-end encryption mechanisms is used